Johanna Eidmann

 IMG_2936.jpg

 Hello!
 I am a Senior Data Scientist at ChampionX Emission technologies, primarily working on the SOOFIE continuous monitoring system.
-As a geoscientist, I learned to look at challenges from different angles…quite literally, but also in terms of short- and long time scales.
-At ChampionX I am applying my creative problem-solving skills with my background of particle transport, and am applying it to the movement of methane particles in the atmosphere.
+As a geoscientist, I learned to approach my research creatively and from different perspectives (remote sensing using satellite data to field work), but also have explored research in terms of short- and long time scales.
+At ChampionX I am applying my creative problem-solving skills with my background of particle transport to better understand the movement of methane particles in the atmosphere.
 I embrace the growth mindset and am always looking to build upon and learn new skills!

 During my M.S. and Ph.D., I gained experience conducting data analysis on large and disparate data sets.
 It was through a diverse breadth of projects that I became adept in data analysis, statistical analysis, remote sensing, and data visualization.
 Please visit the Projects page to find out more about the things that I have worked on.